John-Ao/go-sshd/README.md

-      --allow-sftp                  client can use SFTP and SSHFS --allow-streamlocal-forward   client can use Unix domain socket remote forwarding (ssh -R) --allow-tcpip-forward         client can use remote forwarding (ssh -R) -h, --help                        help for handy-sshd
+      --allow-sftp                  client can use SFTP and SSHFS --allow-streamlocal-forward   client can use Unix domain socket remote forwarding (ssh -R) --allow-tcpip-forward         client can use remote forwarding (ssh -R) -h, --help                        help for go-sshd
       --host string                 SSH server host to listen (e.g. 127.0.0.1) -p, --port uint16                 port to listen (default 2222) --shell string                Shell